NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

             return [0, 0, 0]
 ```

+ ### Step 4.1.5: Get the position
-Now, we will get the position directly from USD using the bounding box.
-This will be placed inside of the `get_position` function:
+ Now get the position directly from USD using the bounding box.
+This will be placed inside of `get_position()`:

 ```python
 ...